vapor-community/PassKit/Sources/Orders/Orders.docc/GettingStarted.md

 }
 ```

-Remember to register it in the `routes.swift` file.
+You could register it in the `routes.swift` file.

 ```swift
 app.databases.middleware.use(OrderDataMiddleware(service: ordersService), on: .psql)